 2. Lie 180° flat on all Cathay Pacific Business Class flights to and from Australia

-Known for its consistent onboard product, Cathay Pacific flies between its Hong Kong hub and six Australian airports: Sydney, Melbourne, Brisbane, Perth, Adelaide and Cairns.
+Known for its consistent onboard product, Cathay Pacific flies between its Hong Kong hub and five Australian airports: Sydney, Melbourne, Brisbane, Perth and Adelaide.

 Regardless of aircraft, all Business Class seats to and from Australia are lie-flat and offer direct aisle access in a 1-2-1 configuration.

-A one-way Business Class redemption from nearly all Australian airports to Hong Kong on Cathay Pacific will set you back 65,000 Qantas points, except Cairns, which is slightly cheaper at 53,000.
+A one-way Business Class redemption from all Australian airports to Hong Kong on Cathay Pacific will set you back 65,000 Qantas points (jumps to 75,000 from 18 September 2019).

 If you can, try to get on one of Cathay’s new Airbus A350s, which are the newest aircraft in the skies.
 The carrier will replace one of its three Melbourne flights with the A350 from 1 February 2017, with other routes in our region including Auckland, Manila, Taipei, Singapore and Bangkok, as well as London Gatwick, Paris, Rome, Dusseldorf and Vancouver further afield.